cryptopatrick/xforth/README.md

 ## What is xforth

 `xforth` is a Rust-based CLI tool that automates the complete setup process for x402 projects on the Solana blockchain.
-It eliminates the tedious manual setup that traditionally takes hours, reducing it to under 90 seconds through intelligent automation of keypair generation, wallet funding, token minting, and payment flow validation.
+Through intelligent automation of keypair generation, wallet funding, token minting, and payment flow validation - the whole process is much smoother.

 ### Use Cases